-Physical Education (★36)
+Physical Education (★36) [Education]

-- 1. A variety of PAC/DAC courses outside personal level of expertise is recommended. - 2.
+- 1. A variety of PAC/DAC/KIN courses outside personal level of expertise is recommended. - 2.
 PAC 110 or aquatics competency highly recommended - 3.
-PAC 365 (Gymnastics) may be preferred. - 4.
-CPR Certification is highly recommended - 5.
+KIN 365 (Gymnastics) may be preferred. - CPR Certification is highly recommended - 5.
 KIN 207, KIN 294, and KIN 391 should be taken in Year 1 and 2.

-- KIN 207 Physical Growth and Psychomotor Development - KIN 294 A Conceptual Approach to Physical Activity - · KIN 391 Introduction to Human Anatomy and Physiology - KRLS 105 Introduction to the Management of Sport, Physical Activity and Recreation Programs lucation a.
+- KIN 207 Physical Growth and Psychomotor Development - KIN 294 A Conceptual Approach to Physical Activity - KIN 391 Introduction to Human Anatomy and Physiology - KRLS 105 Introduction to the Management of Sport, Physical Activity and Recreation Programs

+- HE ED 110 Introduction to Personal Health and Well-Being - HE ED 120 Introduction to the Biological Aspects of Fitness to Health a.
 Alternative Environments:

-- HE ED 110 Introduction to Personal Health and Well-Being - · HE ED 120 Introduction to the Biological Aspects of Fitness to Health b.
-Dance: